Winifred Atwell's relatives welcome Queen's Hall honour: It's been a long time coming

 About Winifred Atwell

-As a young woman Winifred Atwell worked in her father’s chemist shop, and he insisted that she took a degree in pharmacy.
+As a young woman Atwell worked in her father’s chemist shop, and he insisted that she took a degree in pharmacy.
 However, in her spare time she entertained friends and continued to take part in charity concerts.

 After performing in Trinidad’s Services Club during World War II, Atwell went to New York to study piano technique with the celebrated classical pianist Alexander Borovsky.
-In 1946 she came to Britain, determined to become a concert pianist, and studied at the Royal Academy of Music.
+In 1946 she went to Britain, determined to become a concert pianist, and studied at the Royal Academy of Music.
 She supported herself by working in the evenings playing the piano in dance halls and clubs.

 Atwell’s breakthrough came in 1948 at a charity concert at the London Casino.
 There, she captivated the audience with her ragtime music and took several curtain calls.
 In 1951 she signed a contract with Decca, and in 1952 she appeared in the first Royal Variety Performance for the new queen, Elizabeth II.
 Atwell closed her act with Britannia Rag, a number she had composed specially for the occasion, and which reached Number Five in the pop charts.

-By 1954, she become the first recording-artist from Britain to have three hits selling one million records: Black and White Rag (1952), Let’s Have a Party (1953), and Let’s Have Another Party (1954).
-Between 1952 and 1960 she had no less than 11 top ten hits and at the end of the 20th century she was recognised as the most successful female instrumentalist ever to have featured in the British pop charts.
+By 1954, she become the first recording-artist from Britain to have three hits selling a million records: Black and White Rag (1952), Let’s Have a Party (1953), and Let’s Have Another Party (1954).
+Between 1952 and 1960 she had no fewer than 11 top ten hits and at the end of the 20th century she was recognised as the most successful female instrumentalist ever to have featured in the British pop charts.

 Despite her success with ragtime music, she never lost sight of her initial desire to become a concert pianist.
 In 1954, her recording of the 18th variation from Rachmaninov’s Rhapsody on a Theme of Paganini reached Number Nine in the pop charts.
-On November 28 of that same year, Atwell packed the Royal Albert Hall as a soloist, accompanied by the London Philharmonic Orchestra, playing Grieg’s piano concerto and George Gershwin’s Rhapsody in Blue.

 Atwell died in Sydney on February 27, 1983.